 8. Florida, USA

-On the surface, this sprawling city doesn’t seem like the most sensible place to take the kids.
+On the surface, this sprawling city doesn’t seem like one of the most sensible places to go with kids.
 But Nairobi has access to some wonderful child-friendly attractions.
 Nairobi National Park, where lions, leopards, giraffe and zebra roam free within sight of the city, is the perfect day trip for wildlife-watching.
 For a more hands-on experience, try the Giraffe Center where you can feed these elegant, long-necked beasts from a raised gallery, or the The David Sheldrick Wildlife Trust where orphaned elephants are rehabilitated and prepared for life in the wild.

 For older children, Romania is a feast of freaky folklore.
 With its grim facade, turrets and ramparts, and precarious position – teetering atop a rocky bluff against a mountain backdrop – Bran Castle is the quintessential vampire count’s lair.
-The historical figure behind Romania’s Dracula legend – Vlad Țepeş – is as terrifying as Bram Stoker’s fiction – he wasn’t known as “the Impaler” for nothing.
-There are countless other atmospheric sites linked to the legend, not least Poienari Castle, where Vlad once lived, and the country’s “cult of the dead” is never far from the surface.
+The historical figure behind Romania’s Dracula legend (Vlad Țepeş) is as terrifying as Bram Stoker’s fiction – he wasn’t known as “the Impaler” for nothing.
+There are countless other atmospheric sites linked to the legend, not least Poenari Castle, where Vlad once lived, and the country’s “cult of the dead” is never far from the surface.